The annual cycle of Android rolls on, with the latest version of the Google mobile software being called Android 9 Pie.

 Android 9 Pie update for Google Pixel devices

-Pixel devices are always the first to get Android 9 Pie.
+Pixel devices are always the first to get a new version of Android.
 The official rollout started in August 2018, so you should have the new software already if you have any of the Pixel devices.
 If you join the new Android 9 Pie beta, you can test additional features that are not ready.

 - Google Pixel